KristianSLefdal/Prax2/README.md

 # WELCOME TO MY PRAX 2.0 TASK ANSWER REPOSTERIE
-BY USING THIS IS DESIRABLE THAT IF THIS IS USED CITE ON THE CORRECT METHOD strongly recommend harvard citation!
+BY USING THIS IS appropriately to cite
 ----------------------------------------------------------------------------
 Kristian skjevik lefdal